The coinage of Apollonia and Dyrrhachium:

 - Julia Domna

-Several types are known from his co-emperorship (177-180 AD) under his father Marcus Aurelius but one has an unquestionable relationship to Apollonia Illyrici even the ethnic is not shown in full: the reverse shows three nymphs dancing about fire.
+Several provincial types are known from Commodus' co-emperorship (177-180 AD) under his father Marcus Aurelius; but one has an unquestionable relationship to Apollonia Illyrici: the re-emergence of the three nymphs dancing - compare to those in chapter The Apollo denar; but fire missing.

 3. Literature refernces